- Who Are You?

 The USCC's Membership Exchange program begins July 1, 2020. in this program, seven volunteers for YP Committees who pledge to put in at least five hours on their committee will receive a one-year Individual membership.
 Committeees are how we get the work done.
 Our Standing Committees are: Steering Committee, Emerging Composter Committee, Conference Volunteer Committee, Mentoring Committee, and Webinar Committee.
 Scroll down to see our leaders and descriptions of all of the committees, and click on the form below and submit by June 30 to apply.Click here for form!

-(Kristine Ellsworth, NY DEC, Chair)
+(Kristine Ellsworth, Chair)

 Tasks for this committee will include but are not limited to: